-Construction workers do many basic tasks that require physical labour on construction sites.
+A construction worker is someone who does many basic tasks that require physical labour on construction sites.

 What does a Construction Worker do?

-Construction workers work on almost all construction sites, doing a wide range of tasks from the very easy to the extremely difficult and hazardous.
+Construction workers work on all construction sites, doing a wide range of tasks from the very easy to the extremely difficult and hazardous.
 Although many of the tasks they do require some training and experience, most jobs usually require little skill and can be learned quickly.

-They typically do the following:
+A construction worker typically does the following:

-- Help other craft workers with their duties
+Helps other craft workers with their duties

 Construction workers do a variety of construction-related activities during all phases of construction.
 Although most are generalists—such as those who install barricades, cones, and markers to control traffic patterns—many others specialize.
 For example, those who operate the machines and equipment that lay concrete or asphalt on roads are more likely to specialize in those areas.

-- Building homes and businesses
+Building homes and businesses

-- Tearing down buildings
+Tearing down buildings

-- Removing hazardous materials
+Removing hazardous materials

-- Building highways and roads
+Building highways and roads

-- Digging tunnels and mine shafts
+Digging tunnels and mine shafts

 Construction workers use a variety of tools and equipment.
 Some tools are simple, such as brooms and shovels; other equipment is more sophisticated, such as pavement breakers, jackhammers, earth tampers, and surveying equipment.
 With special training, workers may help transport and use explosives or run hydraulic boring machines to dig out tunnels.
 They may learn to use laser beam equipment to place pipes and use computers to control robotic pipe cutters.
 They may become certified to remove asbestos, lead, or chemicals.